 Not sure which nails you need for your nail gun or your specific project?
 Ask one of our knowledgeable pros to help you find the perfect nail size and variety for your DIY job.

 You can also check out our guide on choosing the best nail guns for DIY projects.
 This guide will give you some handy information on picking the right types of nails and nail gauges.

 Safety Tips for Using a Nail Gun

 A nail gun can be a useful tool that helps you get any DIY project done quickly.
 However, powerful nail guns can also be dangerous if used incorrectly.
 Here are a few nail gun safety tips you should know:

 - Read your manual before you begin.
-Your manual will let you know about any special features, as well as inform you on how to properly operate your new nail gun.
+Your manual will let you know about any special features.
+It will also inform you on how to properly operate your new nail gun.

 - Make sure that you disconnect the power before loading new nails or clearing a jammed nail.
 Unintended nail discharge is a possibility if the nail gun still has a source of power.